Build a Java application

 Client driver: Yugabyte JDBC

 The following tutorial shows a small Java application that connects to a YugabyteDB cluster using the topology-aware YugabyteDB JDBC driver and performs basic SQL operations.
-Use the application as a template to get started with YugabyteDB Managed in Java.
+Use the application as a template to get started with YugabyteDB Aeon in Java.

 Prerequisites